Avaiga/taipy-doc/docs/manuals/auth/index.md

 Taipy has four predefined user roles names that can be assigned to users.
 Each of these predefined roles provide a different set of capabilities and will be described in details below.

+!!! warning "Caution: Please note that Taipy does not provide functions to populate the predifined user roles to the user's LDAP server.
+The user is expected to populate the roles themselves."

 ## TAIPY_READER

 - A reader (TAIPY_READER) has the permission to view the various entities, and related data in a data node